ralfs-devs/kanmind_backend/README.md

 cp .env.template .env
 ~~~

-(Opem this .env file in an editor to change to your personal SECRET_KEY)
+(Open this .env file in an editor to change the SECRET_KEY to your personal setting)

 Apply database migrations:
 ~~~bash